ART: Articulated Reconstruction Transformer: Experiments

 \myparagraph{Evaluation metrics.} To provide a holistic evaluation, we assess geometry, texture, and part-level accuracy. \begin{itemize} \item Image-level metrics: We report PSNR and LPIPS~\cite{zhang2018unreasonable} on renderings from $8$ novel test viewpoints. \item Geometry-level metrics: We compute Chamfer Distance~(CD) and F-Score between the predicted and ground-truth meshes. \item Part-level metrics: Following the evaluation protocol in \citet{liu2024singapo}, we match predicted parts and ground-truth parts via Hungarian algorithm, then report (i) part-level prediction accuracy using distance of generalized Intersection over Union~(1-gIoU)~\cite{rezatofighi2019generalized} and (ii) Euclidean distance between part centroids.
 For both, lower is better. \end{itemize}

 \myparagraph{Implementation details.} We train two versions of \model: a multi-view model~($V{=}4$) for comparison with optimization methods and a monocular model~($V{=}1$) for fair comparison with feed-forward baselines.
 We fix $T{=}2$~(``start \& end") states.
 All training and inference images are resized to $H{=}W{=}128$ to balance compute.
-The transformer has $32$ attention blocks with a $3\!:\!1$ cross-/self-attention ratio, $16$ heads, and a $256$-dimensional embedding.
-It outputs $24{\times}24$ hexa-plane features that are later upsampled to the spatial resolution of $192{\times}192$.
-We set the maximum part count to $P_0{=}8$.
-Training uses AdamW with $(\beta_1,\beta_2){=}(0.9,0.95)$.
-The multi-view model trains for $5$ days on $64$ H100 GPUs; the monocular model trains for $3$ days.